goliakshay357/covid19-dashboard/README.md

 <img src="src/assets/img/dashboard.png" alt="dashboard" width="880">

-This project main aim is to bring awarness about coronavirus and perform analysis regarding the COVID-19 epidemic.This dashboard updates with new data automatically with REST without requiring any expertise.
+This project main aim is to bring awareness about coronavirus and perform analysis regarding the COVID-19 epidemic.This dashboard updates with new data automatically with REST without requiring any expertise.
 ### Built With
 * [Angular](https://angular.io)
 * [ChartJS](https://chartjs.org)